Non-Human Identity Anomaly Detection: Securing the Modern Digital Landscape

 One of the primary challenges is ensuring data quality and completeness.
 Anomaly detection models rely on accurate and comprehensive data to establish baseline behaviors.

 • Incomplete or inconsistent data can lead to inaccurate models and missed anomalies.
 For example, if log data is missing critical information about NHI activities, it may be impossible to detect unusual behavior effectively.
+Critical information might include things like the specific api endpoints accessed, the source ip address, or the type of operation performed.

 • Organizations must invest in robust data collection and processing pipelines to ensure the reliability of their anomaly detection systems.